 Unicoi Co.
 Man Charged with TennCare Drug Fraud

-NASHVILLE, Tenn. – A Unicoi County man is charged with TennCare fraud for selling Hydrocodone paid for by TennCare.
+NASHVILLE – A Unicoi County man is charged in nearby Washington County with six counts of TennCare fraud for allegedly doctor shopping for prescriptions for drugs.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $5 million being repaid to TennCare, with a total estimated cost avoidance of over $176 million for TennCare, according to latest figures.
-To date, 2,258 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated more than 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,107 people have been charged with TennCare fraud.